James Gunn: Film and television

 Gunn co-wrote and directed the Marvel Studios adaptation of Guardians of the Galaxy, which was released on August 1, 2014.
 His brother, Sean, has a role in the film.
 Gunn has appeared as an actor, mostly in smaller roles or uncredited appearances in his own projects.
 After Dan Gilroy and Jack Black separately lamented the proliferation of superhero films, Gunn responded in a Facebook post, saying in part:

 Popular fare in any medium has always been snubbed by the self-appointed elite. ...
 What bothers me slightly is that many people assume because you make big films that you put less love, care, and thought into them than people do who make independent films or who make what are considered more serious Hollywood films. ...
 If you think people who make superhero movies are dumb, come out and say we're dumb.
 But if you, as an independent filmmaker or a 'serious' filmmaker, think you put more love into your characters than the Russo Brothers do Captain America, or Joss Whedon does the Hulk, or I do a talking raccoon, you are simply mistaken.

 Gunn wrote and produced the horror film The Belko Experiment, which was released in 2017.
 In 2016, he directed three Stan Lee cameo scenes in one day, for the film Doctor Strange and two unrevealed projects.

 Gunn wrote and directed Guardians of the Galaxy Vol. 2 (2017).
 Gunn was slated to direct Guardians of the Galaxy Vol. 3 in July 2018, but before the project started, Disney severed ties with Gunn as the director amid controversy over off-color jokes he had tweeted.
 Gunn was rehired in March 2019 after a mass public appeal, many saying he was the reason of the previous movies' successes.

 In October 2018, Gunn was hired to write a completely new script for the DC Extended Universe film The Suicide Squad, with the intention of also serving as director, after its original director Gavin O'Connor left due to scheduling issues.
 In January 2019, he was officially confirmed to direct The Suicide Squad.
 He also wrote, directed, and produced the HBO Max spin-off show Peacemaker (Note: Eight of the sixteen episodes were directed by people besides Gunn.) centered on The Suicide Squad character Peacemaker played by John Cena.
-Gunn also co-wrote and co-produced a live-action/animated film titled Coyote vs. Acme, based on the Looney Tunes character Wile E. Coyote, for Warner Bros.
-Pictures Animation.
+Gunn also co-wrote and co-produced a live-action/animated film titled Coyote vs. Acme, based on the Looney Tunes character Wile E. Coyote, for Warner Animation Group.